thillRobot/seam_detection/README.md

 - [ ] complete workpeice localization with TEASER as substitute for ICP and/or RANSAC - testing `seam_detection_teaser.cpp` currently

 - [ ] troubleshoot teaser rotation estimation, experiment with input cloud density and bounds
+  - Test TEASER with two point clouds from same source to verify idea about required correspondence
+  - Hand select/crop better realistic data
+  - re-visit data preparation with correspodence in mind, aim for equally dense target and source clouds

 - [ ] implement and test additional C++ example from TEASER: `teaser_cpp_fpfh.cpp`